RedDoorAnalytics/msm.stacked/README.md

 the {msm}
 package](https://CRAN.R-project.org/package=msm/vignettes/msm-manual.pdf).

-We start by a matrix of possible transitions:
+We start with a matrix of possible transitions:

 ``` r
 twoway4.q <- rbind(